openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 setOAuthTokenVisibility(name: string, authType: string, bundleName: string, isVisible: boolean): Promise&lt;void&gt;

-Sets the visibility of an OAuth access token to the specified app.
-This method uses a promise to return the result.
+Sets the visibility of an OAuth token to an app.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount